samumantha/puhti_python_example/README.md

     * Check that there are 3 new GeoTiff files in your work directory in the Files panel of VSCode.
 * Optional, check your results with [QGIS](https://docs.csc.fi/apps/qgis/)

+### Jupyter

+If you prefer prototyping and testing in a Jupyter Notebook, you can also do that in a similar manner than using Visual Studio Code.
+Choose **Jupyter** from the Puhti web interface dashboard or the Apps tab in the Puhti webinterface.

+### Command line

+If you prefer working in the terminal, you can also start an interactive job there by starting a compute node shell directly from Tools tab in Puhti webinterface.
+Choose settings for the interactive session:
+* Project: project_200xxxx
+* Number of CPU cores: 1
+* Memory: 4 Gb
+* Local disk: 0
+* Time: 2:00:00

+You can also start an [interactive session](https://docs.csc.fi/computing/running/interactive-usage/) by starting a login node shell from Tools tab in Puhti webinterface or by connecting to Puhti via ssh connection with `sinteractive --account project_200xxxx --cores 1 --time 02:00:00 --mem 4G --tmp 0`.

 ## Serial job
 For simple 1 core batch job, use the same Python-script as for interactive working.
+Now we have to move to the terminal.

 * Open [serial/single_core_example.sh](erial/serial_batch_job.sh).
 Where are output and error messages written?
 How many cores and for how long time are reserved?
 How much memory?
 Which partition is used?
 Which module is used?
 * Submit batch job from **login node shell**